bxdoan/bxdoan/README.md

 <div align="center">

-> Why should I apologize for being a monster?
-Has anyone ever apologized for turning me into one?
+> Life comes at a cost.
+Wouldn’t it be arrogant to die before you’ve repaid that debt?

-> — Juuzou Suzuya —
+> — Yuuji Kazami —

 </div>